tangerinemarigold/IThinkHowYouWinThisWholeThingIsToNotLoseYourMind_ImFineIThinkYoureFineJasonLostHisMindSoWasItWorthIt/README.md

 do you how many weddings ive been to in the past 6 years, a lot, it's always someone elses btw >:|

 it's difficult for me to watch a movie or anything, because this whole thing is so interesting everything else pales in comparison. even to some of the best literature, to which i find myself saying, "been there, done that". this whole thing is a little bit of everything all at the same time, which makes sense because i threw almost everything i had at it.

+btw if yo ass keeps picking up chicks on interviews and you cheat on me, im soooo done with you. >:|